 - Bonus Languages: Characters with a positive Intelligence modifier gain one bonus language per +1 of their modifier, selecting from the following list: Dwarven, Gnome, Halfling, Orc, Sylvan and Tengu.
 Once the character's intelligence is high enough to have acquired all six of these bonus languages, they no longer gain bonus languages for increasing their Intelligence.
 Characters can also learn new languages by placing ranks in the Linguistics skill.

 - Low-Light Vision (Ex): Fey-kin can see twice as far as humans in conditions of dim light.

 - Conservative Nature (Ex): Something about the fey-kin physiology makes them more resistant to certain spells and mental attacks.
-Fey-kin gain a +2 racial bonus to Will saves.
+Fey-kin gain a +2 training bonus to Will saves.